A resource for business owners & entrepreneurs who want to reclaim their time.

 *** Articles are first published to SCALING:lab — sign up to get the first look. ***

 Business scaling is critical to the success of an enterprise.
 It is the process of building the business so it is not dependent on any one person or concept.
 That is, avoiding a bottleneck and enabling exponential growth.

 Yet, over and over, I see entrepreneurs getting stuck in their businesses.
-We start our businesses with a vision, and then get lost in the day-to-day minutiae.
-Eventually, one’s mind gets trained to focus on these pressing needs, forgetting how to float back up to the 50,000 foot overview of the business’ direction and goals.
-So often it is only at times like New Years Eve that one pauses to reflect, losing out on a precious year’s time.
+We start our businesses with a vision and then get lost in the day-to-day minutiae.
+Eventually, one’s mind gets trained to focus on these pressing needs, forgetting how to float back up to the 50,000-foot overview of the business’ direction and goals.
+So often it is only at times like New Year’s Eve that one pauses to reflect, losing out on a previous year’s time.

 Unfortunately, there are several myths floating around in the business world that reinforce this behavior.
 Here are the five biggest mistakes and false beliefs that keep entrepreneurs in this exhausting cycle.

 - Scaling is only for startups or six-figure-plus businesses

 - I’m the only one who can do what I do

 - To scale I must hire

 - To succeed in business I must hustle / run around like a chicken without a head